trilinos/Trilinos/packages/zoltan2/test/connectivity/meshData/README.txt

    Given sensitivy s,
    for each vertex v flagged as grounded in *-basal-friction.ascii, if any element incident to v has at least s grounded vertices, v is grounded.

+The current test driver cannot filter the grounding in this manner, so all answer files being used are sensitivity 1, meaning the initial grounding information is untouched.
+Any answer file of the form *-answers.txt is sensitivity 1, and equivalent to *-s1-answers.txt.

 NOTE:  Currently, these files are zero-based; it would be better for them to match the mesh files (one-based) so that we could more easily hand-check them.